RUNNER IN RED

 About the Author

 After graduating from the University of Wisconsin, Tom Murphy—a life-long runner—taught in Boston schools where he quickly fell in with the road running crowd.
 With John J. Kelley, the 1957 Boston Marathon winner, Tom wrote Just Call Me Jock in 1982, a history of the Boston Marathon as seen through the eyes of Jock Semple, the colorful race co-director.
 Tom’s novel, Runner in Red, is a fictional search for the ‘runner wearing red” in 1951 but it is also a love story, moving family drama and life-affirming celebration of the human spirit.
 In 2006, Tom wrote a book about the aviation heroes on 9/11, called Reclaiming the Sky, which led the president of Fordham University to invite Tom to create an institute, the Human Resiliency Institute, to put healing lessons from the book into programs.
 The institute’s lead program, (Resiliency) Edge4Vets, teaches vets how to tap their strengths to get jobs.
 See more at edge4vets.org.
-Tom also created a beer, called Barb’s Beer, to raise funds to help cure lung cancer in his late wife (a Boston Marathon runner’s) name.
+Tom also created a beer, called Barb’s Beer, which works in collaboration with the Bonnie Addario Lung Cancer Foundation and enlists partner restaurants to serve the beer and support GRACE (cancerGRACE.org,) a charity founded by Barb Murphy’s oncologist, Dr. Howard West, one of America’s leading experts working to cure lung cancer.
+See barbsbeer.org for details.